 In the example below, a 64-year-old retiree with $100k purchased an increasing income rider.
 They started with a $4,750-a-year payout.
 By the time this retiree reached age 75, their annual income had increased to $8,581 a year and continued to increase after the account was spent down to zero.

 - If you can’t afford to lose money, invest your savings without the risk.

-- Per the U.S. Department of Health and Human Services, you have a 70% chance of going into a Nursing Home, Assisted Living Facility, or Home Health Care.
+- Per the U.S. Department of Health and Human Services, you have a 70% chance of entering a Nursing Home, Assisted Living Facility, or Home Health Care.
 So buy long-term care insurance now.

-- There is a 100% chance you will die, buy affordable life insurance, or, at the minimum, burial insurance for funeral expenses.
+- There is a 100% chance you will die, so buy affordable life insurance or, at the minimum, burial insurance for funeral expenses.

 Get help from a licensed financial professional.
 This service is free of charge.